Various Registered Nurse vacancies

-To discuss this post in greater detail or to arrange an informal visit please contact Ward Manager Jo Benson on (01977 781454) or for an information and application pack either call the Hospice on (01977) 708868 or write to The Personal Assistant, The Prince of Wales Hospice, Halfpenny Lane, Pontefract, West Yorkshire WF8 4BG or visit our website: www.pwh.org.uk
+To discuss these posts in greater detail or to arrange an informal visit please contact Ward Manager Jo Benson on (01977 781454) or for an information and application pack either call the Hospice on (01977) 708868 or write to The Personal Assistant, The Prince of Wales Hospice, Halfpenny Lane, Pontefract, West Yorkshire WF8 4BG or visit our website: www.pwh.org.uk

 Volunteer Therapies Assistant Role Profile